huyhoang-1501/STM32_Alarm_Clock/README.md

 - Common ground: connect DS3231, LCD and MCU grounds together.

 Note: If using external pull-ups on I2C lines, 4.7kΩ is typical.

 ---

-## Important code notes & gotchas

-- DS3231 year handling
-  - DS3231 stores year as two BCD digits (0..99).
-Always pass only the last two digits (year % 100) when calling Set_Time.
-Passing a full four-digit year will produce incorrect BCD writes and wrong reads.
-  - The code includes Set_Time(..., (uint8_t)(namtong % 100)) in relevant places to avoid this bug.

-- Set_Time parameter order
-  - DS3231 expects the register sequence seconds, minutes, hours, dayofweek, dom, month, year.
-Ensure you call Set_Time with that order.
-Earlier mistakes (passing hours,minutes,seconds) will corrupt RTC data.

-- Debounce & button logic
-  - We discussed and optionally implemented per-button debounce using a small software structure.
-If you find button behavior noisy, enable/use the per-button debounce code (DEBOUNCE_MS) and increase the per-press HAL_Delay (post-press delay).

-- Writes during editing
-  - Some versions of the port wrote to the RTC in the display loop while the user is still editing.
-That can cause intermediate invalid values to be written (e.g. month temporarily 19) and then appear wrong after a read.
-Recommended approach is:
-    - Only write to RTC when user confirms (exits edit mode).
-    - The code currently writes during display to mimic original behavior.

-- hi2c1 symbol
-  - The I2C handle `hi2c1` must be defined exactly once in the project.
-If you get a linker "undefined reference to hi2c1" — add a definition (I2C_HandleTypeDef hi2c1;) or ensure your CubeMX-generated I2C file (e.g., i2c.c / MX_I2C1.c) provides it.
-  - If you get "multiple definition of hi2c1", remove duplicate definitions and keep a single authoritative one.

----